deanhiller/webpieces/webserver/README.md

 implement parallel=true for the NON-release portion of the build!!!

-**** move .gnupg and gradle.properties out so we can run like normal user to make sure stuff works!!!
-   * do this for webpieces release
-   * do this for webpiecesexample builds as well? or not?

 I still REALLY don't like 5xx on posts as the url then stays on the post url so a redirect would be best on 5xx on post

 * test at home localhost with 8080/8443, then at home with 80/443 then with service proxy firewall port 80 only with x-forwarded-proto